Accessing essential health care shouldn’t require a lawyer, but too often it does—especially when you’re pregnant.

 Wield the power of law—and lived experiences—to bring about lasting change.

-If you are in a medical situation related to pregnancy or abortion care and need to speak to a lawyer, please call or text us at 646-494-7779
+If you are in a medical situation related to pregnancy or abortion care and need to speak to a lawyer, call or text us at 646-494-7779

-If you are seeking legal advice about your rights following reproductive harm or discrimination, please email Amplify Legal at intake@amplifylegal.org
+Seeking legal advice about your rights following reproductive harm or discrimination, please email Amplify Legal at intake@amplifylegal.org

-If you are interested in learning more about sharing your experience with support from Abortion in America, please email info@abortioninamerica.org
+Interested in learning more about sharing your experience with support from Abortion in America, please email info@abortioninamerica.org

 Molly Duane